How to Validate Epubs to Ensure They Are CORRECT

 Validación usando la versión de reglas epub 2.0.1.

-I've also had files with errors like misplaced <div> tags or missing files within the EPUB.
-Sometimes this is caused by editors like Sigil, or even when you export from Google Docs and a reference is lost.
+I have also had files with errors like misplaced <div> tags or files not found inside the EPUB.
+Sometimes, this is caused by editors like Sigil, or even when you export from Google Docs and some reference is lost.
 EpubCheck shows you exactly which file has the problem and on which line it occurs:

 ERROR(RSC-005): I:/descargas/librosacademia/mac/alpine/es/Primeros pasos con Alpine.js, tu nuevo y ligero framework JavaScript.epub/OEBPS/chapter3.xhtml(670,2115): Error al analizar el archivo: el elemento "div" no se permite aquí; se esperaba el elemento final de etiqueta, texto o elemento "a", "abbr", "acronym", "applet", "b", "bdo", "big", "br", "cite", "code", "del", "dfn", "em", "i", "iframe", "img", "ins", "kbd", "map", "noscript", "ns:svg", "object", "q", "samp", "script", "small", "span", "strong", "sub", "sup", "tt" o "var" (con xmlns:ns="http://www.w3.org/2000/svg")